bbulson/pdf-form-validator/demo-files/README.md

 📌 Purpose<br>
 Separates test data from application source code<br>
 Enables quick validation testing without modifying logic<br>
-Serves as input for both local runs and CI pipeline execution

 ▶️ How to Use<br>
 Add any .pdf form to this directory<br>